 VSL includes a range of measures to protect students and taxpayers.
 To this end, you must comply with certain legislative obligations.
 The Act and the Rules set out these obligations and consequences for failing to meet those obligations.
 You should familiarise themselves with these obligations.
 One of the consequences includes that you may be liable to civil penalties or criminal prosecution for breaches to these obligations.
-This section should be read in conjunction with 4.1.4 Civil penalties and criminal offences and Appendix A - Civil penalties and criminal offences.
+This section should be read in conjunction with 4.1.4 Civil penalties and criminal offences.